StephanAlluchon/OCI-Floating-IP-address/README.md

 We have 2 VM: VM1 and VM2.
 ALL Secondary privateIP will move from VNIC VM1 to VNIC VM2.

-We use flask on default port 5000 for HTTP server. when we receive an URL http://@IP:5000/ChangePrivateIP_basedOnIP
+We use flask on default port 5000 for HTTP server.

-we move secondary private IP  from VM1 to VM2 in the same subnet
+When we receive a specific URL we move a secondary private IP to a different VNIC in the same subnet So the HTTP request is the trigger
+URLs are:
+http://@IP:5000/PrimaryIsVM1 ==> force VM1 to be primary for all PrivateIP (Ip secondary) http://@IP:5000/PrimaryIsVM2 ==> force VM2 to be primary
+http://@IP:5000/IamPrimary ==> The one which sends the request becomes Primary http://@IP:5000/ItisPrimary ==> The one which sends the request becomes secondary

 So the HTTP request is the trigger.
 API reference